Skip to content

 Uptycs EDR Detection

-Uptycs EDR—armed with YARA process scanning, advanced detections, and the ability to correlate Registry Events, Process File Events, Process Events and API Events—successfully detects different types of tactics carried out by Qbot.
+Uptycs endpoints detection and response (EDR)—armed with YARA process scanning, advanced detections, and the ability to correlate Registry Events, Process File Events, Process Events and API Events—successfully detects different types of tactics carried out by Qbot.

 Additionally, Uptycs EDR contextual detection provides important details about the identified malware.
 Users can navigate to the toolkit data section in the detection alert and click on the name to find out the behavior as shown below (Figures 13 & 14).